-Every guy in our gym seems to be a massive fan of the protein supplements – whey protein shakes, protein pills, amino acid supplements – now I always thought that unless you’re training at athlete levels, whey protein supplements are bad for you.
-In the sense that they are unnecessary, could potentially cause health problems and you can get the protein your body needs from natural, protein-rich food food sources.
+Every guy in our gym seems to be a massive fan of the protein supplements – whey protein shakes, protein pills, amino acid supplements – now I always thought that unless you’re a professional athlete, whey protein supplements are bad for you.
+In the sense, they are unnecessary and a regular diet of protein-rich food is enough to get your daily quota.

 But the gym jocks are a-d-a-m-a-n-t and so are most gym trainers.
 The mantra is “protein supplements grow your muscles.”
 Which is just… well, completely off the mark.
-Getting supplementary protein is one thing.
+Getting a shot of pure protein is one thing.
 Protein supplements “growing” muscles is pure sci-fi.
-Convinced that whey protein supplements are bad for you and wholly unnecessary, I set out to write this: As factual an article as you will find to prove that if you have a normal protein-rich diet, and you are a regular individual looking to stay fit and healthy, and not training at athlete levels, whey protein supplements are unnecessary for you.
+Convinced that whey protein supplements are bad for you and wholly unnecessary, I set out to write this: As factual an article as you will find to prove that if you have a normal protein-rich diet, and you are a regular individual looking to stay fit and healthy, and not a professional bodybuilder or sportsperson, whey protein supplements are unnecessary for you.

 Forget the complex daily protein requirements, on average along, it comes down to this:

 - I am 6 ft tall.
 So, I need 65-210 gm of protein (Spark People and Indoor Climbing).